oleksandr-shvets/cascading-component-layers-react/readme.md

 ![Layers diagram](images/layers-empty-nodes.png)

 To do that kind of splitting, we can extract these abstractions into function-layers and merge it together on render.
-Function-layer is the special type of component, that have injected custom createElement method, that produce layer elements (pure objects: {type, props, childs}), that can be converted to the React elements by the createReactElement method.
+Function-layer is the special type of component, that have injected custom `React.createElement` method, which produce layer elements (pure objects: `{type, props, childs}`), that can be converted to React elements by the `createReactElement` method.
 ```jsx
 function render(){